aldoeve/Computer-Graphics/README.md

 # Computer Graphics Scene
 ---
 This renders an indoor scene of Dr.Crawley teaching computer graphics.
 Also forgive the fact I used your likeness in this project.
+The suprise is your catchphrase being rendered.